 Section 16(a) of the Exchange Act ("Section 16(a)") requires our executive officers and directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership on Form 3 and changes in ownership on Forms 4 or 5 with the SEC.
 Such officers, directors and 10% stockholders are also required by SEC rules to furnish us with copies of all Section 16(a) reports they file.
-Based solely upon our review of the copies of such forms provided to us and written representations from our executive officers and directors with respect to our 2016 fiscal year, we believe that all of our executive officers and directors subject to Section 16(a) based on their affiliation with our Company have complied with all Section 16(a) filing requirements during fiscal year 2016 with respect to our Company.
+Based solely upon our review of the copies of such forms provided to us and written representations from our executive officers and directors with respect to our 2017 fiscal year, we believe that all of our executive officers and directors subject to Section 16(a) based on their affiliation with our Company have complied with all Section 16(a) filing requirements during fiscal year 2017 with respect to our Company, with the exception of the late filing of one Statement of Changes in Beneficial Ownership on Form 4 for Guy Dubois.